When You Put Your Cards Away and Go Cash Only

 I’ve been running this experiment for the last 18 months with students between ages 18 and 22 at Oberlin College, a private liberal arts college in Ohio.

-While I did not track the statistics, I can attest to the fact that the majority of these students recorded that using cash felt very different.
+While I did not track the statistics, I can attest that the majority of these students recorded that using cash felt very different.
 What’s more, the majority of them spent less than usual, which is exactly what I expected.
-They were forced to make spending choices they had never before faced.
+They were forced to make spending choices they had never face before.

-Similarly, Rachel said that, “I would normally use my debit card, so it was significant actually physically watching my money disappearing.
-Interesting how technology/’e-money’ can skew that… I just ate out much less/made time to make coffee at home.”
+“I would normally use my debit card, so it was significant actually physically watching my money disappearing,” Rachel said, adding that it was “interesting how technology/’e-money’ can skew that … I just ate out much less/made time to make coffee at home.”

 “Physically handling the money and handing it in for payment felt quite good, actually – even relieving,” Cesar recalled.

 “Having already budgeted for the week’s expenses, I didn’t need to worry about where my bank account would be by the end of the week’s expenditures.
-I already knew where it would be once I made my initial withdrawal of the week’s cash.”
+I already knew where it would be once I made my initial withdrawal of the week’s cash,” he said

 And a few had a quite different response:

-Lillian, who dipped into her (expected) extra tip money mid-week, explained, “While I spent more when using cash, I was much more aware of how much was going out of my pocket.
-So my behavior didn’t change… but I was much more aware of my choices.”
+Lillian, who dipped into her (expected) extra tip money midweek, said, “While I spent more when using cash, I was much more aware of how much was going out of my pocket.
+So my behavior didn’t change … but I was much more aware of my choices.”